 God reconciles all things to himself.
 God does not need reconciliation (2 Cor 5:19).
 The Bible never says that God is reconciled.
 The enmity alone is ours.
 It is we who need to be reconciled.

 God’s requirement is that his perfect righteousness must be satisfied (propitiation).
 Christ’s death satisfied God’s holy demands.
 The whole world is savable by Christ’s death (2 Cor 5:18-20).
 Therefore, God IS already reconciled.
 It is man who needs to respond to God.

 “by Him, whether things on earth or things in heaven”

 Jesus brought the whole universe into reconciliation, except rebellious angels and unbelieving man, into full accord with the mind of God (Eph.
 1:10).
 Things under the earth are subdued, not reconciled (Phil.
 2:10).

 All nature is under the curse of Genesis 3.
 Nature sings in the minor key.
 All of that will be removed when he comes back (Rom 8:19-22).
 This world is handicapped by the curse of God.
 That is why weeds grow faster than flowers.
 One day God will lift the curse.
 That is one of the effects of the death of Jesus upon the cross.
-In that day we will no longer need dentures, glasses or artificial limbs.
-In that day there will be no crop failure.
+On that day, we will no longer need dentures, glasses, or artificial limbs.
+On that day, there will be no crop failure.